-Franck works in a vocational school this year, he thinks that if you change a few words in a quote, you don't have to quote the author.
+Franck is a bachelor this year, he thinks that if he changes a few words in a citation, he doesn't need to quote the author.

 Writing an academic paper encourages the mixing of personal and public ideas.
 The challenge for the reader is to be able to easily distinguish both to besure that plagiarism is avoided.
 So how do you use the ideas of authors while respecting intellectual property?

 - How to avoid plagiarism by using paraphrase?

 - How do you paraphrase a passage whose author is anonymous?